[SQLAlchemy] Fixing the DPI-1047 Python Oracle DB Connection Error on AWS Graviton (ARM) | SQLAlchemy, oracledb

 try:

-# Connect directly with no extra config (Thin mode by default)
+# connect right away with no separate setup (Thin mode is the default)

 conn = oracledb.connect(